srinukedar/Project-Node-js/README.md

 git clone https://github.com/srinukedar/Project-Node-js.git
 ```

-This will create a folder named `node-todo-cicd` in your current directory.
+This will create a folder named `Project-nodejs-cicd` in your current directory.

 ### Step 2: Add a Webhook